telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 The Kendo UI Grid uses the default `.NET` property values when creating a new object&mdash;`""` for strings, `0` for numeric types, `null` for reference types.
 To change this behavior, use the `Model` method of the DataSource.

-The example below demonstrates how to specify default property values.
+The following example demonstrates how to specify default property values.

 ###### Example